Lakefields/vsf-layered-navigation/README.md

 # Installation
 Follow these steps to install this module.

-1. Clone this git repository and add config properties to your local.json config file.
+1. Clone this git repository from within you vue-storefront root folder
-1. **Run yarn to install vue slider component** for the price silder filter type. (if you have a VSF instance running in development mode, stop it first to run `yarn`)
+1. **Run yarn to install vue slider component** for the price silder filter type
 1. Add the config properties

 ```shell